AirPOS data is compatible with all major accounting platforms, as well as Xero.

 The last step of the AirPOS and Xero integration is deciding on a few factors for how data is transferred between your AirPOS account and your Xero account.
 These factors are:

-- Settings for when AirPOS will send data to your Xero account - AirPOS will post data to your Xero account on a daily basis, this setting allows you to select the timezone and time that this will happen.
+- Settings for when AirPOS will send data to your Xero account - AirPOS will post data to your Xero account on a daily basis, this setting allows you to select the time zone and time that this will happen.
 We strongly recommend that you set this time outside of your trading hours to avoid any data transport issues.

 - Chart of Accounts - You will already have a number of account codes setup in Xero that allow you to receive money.
 The default account code for revenue in Xero for example is 200 - Sales.
 If you select this code AirPOS will automatically post your sales data as an invoice under this account code once a day.
 The invoice will feature your sales for that day and any adjustments including your float.

 - Tax Rates - Finally you will need to match the tax codes that you have defined in AirPOS to the tax codes you have defined in Xero.
 For example a tax code of 20% VAT in AirPOS would be matched against the 20% (VAT on Income) tax code in Xero and so on.
+Your sales will be differentiated according to the rates of VAT applied to the products sold.
+For example you will see total sales of products sold at standard UK rate VAT at 20% and for those such as children's clothing which is rated for VAT at 0%.

 Having completed all of the above steps your AirPOS and Xero integration is now complete!